tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Windows Virtual Desktop in the enterprise.md

 -   Regions and locations, make sure to stay consistent as much as possible.

+## Troubleshooting

+If you run into issues with your Windows Virtual Desktop (WVD) environment, there will periodically be troubleshooting tips at the end of the current exercise.
+If the issues are not directly addressed, please feel free to reach out to your instructor or teacher.

+Also, review the please see the article [WVD troubleshooting article](https://docs.microsoft.com/en-us/azure/virtual-desktop/troubleshoot-set-up-overview).
+Part of the article will also cover the steps covered in [Exercise 8](#exercise-8-setup-monitoring-for-wvd) that can be used to help diagnose an issue you're running into.

 ## Exercise 1: Configuring Azure AD Connect with AD DS

 Duration:  60 minutes